UniMath/agda-unimath/src/elementary-number-theory/well-ordering-principles-integers.lagda.md

             ( is-retraction-right-add-neg-ℤ b c)
             ( H (c +ℤ b) z) )
         ( diff-ℤ a b , tr A (inv (is-section-right-add-neg-ℤ b a)) x))

+  integer-lower-bounded-well-ordering-principle-ℤ : ℤ
+  integer-lower-bounded-well-ordering-principle-ℤ =
+    pr1 lower-bounded-well-ordering-principle-ℤ

+  structure-lower-bounded-well-ordering-principle-ℤ :
+    A integer-lower-bounded-well-ordering-principle-ℤ
+  structure-lower-bounded-well-ordering-principle-ℤ =
+    pr1 (pr2 lower-bounded-well-ordering-principle-ℤ)

+  is-least-element-integer-lower-bounded-well-ordering-principle-ℤ :
+    (a : ℤ) → A a → integer-lower-bounded-well-ordering-principle-ℤ ≤-ℤ a is-least-element-integer-lower-bounded-well-ordering-principle-ℤ =
+    pr2 (pr2 lower-bounded-well-ordering-principle-ℤ)
 ```

 ### The upper bounded well-ordering principle for the integers